| Year | Age | Invested (Yr) | Total Invested | Interest Earned | Corpus Balance |

 Under the proposed rule scenario:

-- Up to 80% of the corpus can be withdrawn as lump sum
+- 80% of corpus can be withdrawn as lump sum

 Why Rule Comparison Matters

-With the same investment and returns, changing the rule set alone can alter:
+With the same investment, the rule set alone can change:

 This calculator lets you compare both instantly.